Catalan solid

-The Catalan solids are the dual polyhedra of Archimedean solids.
+The Catalan solids are the dual polyhedra of the Archimedean solids.
 The Archimedean solids are thirteen highly-symmetric polyhedra with regular faces and symmetric vertices.
 The faces of the Catalan solids correspond by duality to the vertices of Archimedean solids, and vice versa.

-The solids
+Description

-The Catalan solids are face-transitive or isohedral meaning that their faces are symmetric to one another, but they are not vertex-transitive because their vertices are not symmetric.
+The Catalan solids are face-transitive or isohedral, meaning that their faces are symmetric to one another, but they are not vertex-transitive because their vertices are not symmetric.
 Their duals, the Archimedean solids, are vertex-transitive but not face-transitive.
 Each Catalan solid has constant dihedral angles, meaning the angle between any two adjacent faces is the same.
 Additionally, two Catalan solids, the rhombic dodecahedron and rhombic triacontahedron, are edge-transitive, meaning their edges are symmetric to each other.
-Some Catalan solids were discovered by Johannes Kepler during his study of zonohedra, and Eugene Catalan completed the list of the thirteen solids in 1865.
+Some Catalan solids were discovered by Johannes Kepler during his study of zonohedra, and Eugène Charles Catalan completed the list of the thirteen solids in 1865.